TolanNightBlade/ElimEvents.JavaScript/README.md

 memorise
 -
-Setting memorise on an event object, will cause events to be fired after registering, if they have already been run (exmaple: register an event after onload event has occured will still cause the callback for to be called)
+Setting memorise on an event object, will cause events to be fired after registering, if they have already been run (example: registering an event after onload event has occured will still cause the callback to be called)

 ElimSignals - Methods
 -